ioBroker/ioBroker.docs/docs/en/install/virtualbox.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/install/virtualbox.md
-hash: ojdJt/Bd/RzAa+nPIcMrXd0dcayKGusHGKxwmcoeNJY=
+hash: slUqfVNS38ZC/Qkic41PwsrfkOker7g3nElPwh6kQAM=
 ---
 # Set up and install ioBroker in VirtualBox
-?> ***This is a placeholder***.<br><br> Help ioBroker and expand this article.
-Please note the [ioBroker Style Guide](community/styleguidedoc) so that the changes can be adopted more easily.

 @@@ http://www.iobroker.net/docu/?page_id=5358&lang=de @@@

 First, let's get a recent stable version of Debian https://www.debian.org/CD/http-ftp/#stable

 A little further down under CD we click on AMD64

-Now we download the “debian-8.4.0-amd64-netinst.iso” If there is a newer version, use it, at the time of download Debian 8.4.0 was up to date.
+Now we download the `debian-8.4.0-amd64-netinst.iso`.
+If there is a newer version, use it, at the time of download Debian 8.4.0 was up to date.
-I use the Netinst because the file is small and the installation only reloads small things from the network.
+I use the `Netinst` because the file is small and the installation only loads small things from the network.

 After that we create a new virtual machine and give it a name.
 In my example ioBroker_Debian_Jessie_x64 Recording87.jpg Then specify the amount of main memory that we want to allocate to the VM.